 It is expected that all jury members will participate in visits to projects in the metropolitan area.
 However, where a member is unavoidably absent from one or more site visits in a category, then a majority of the jury members must visit all projects.

+Claud Mottolini

-For more information please contact the WA Chapter: Claud Mottolini 33 Broadway, Nedlands WA 6009 E: claud.mottolini@architecture.com.au
+33 Broadway, Nedlands WA 6009 claud.mottolini@architecture.com.au